Recommendations

 FOR SHOPPING

-Map - Awesome shop owned by Pauline who’s been in Provincetown for over 30 years.
+MAP - Awesome shop that was owned by Pauline, who passed away earlier this year.
+She was in Provincetown for over 30 years.
 Great selection of Japanese brands like Kapital and Anonymousism in addition to rare jewelry, apparel, and a great selection of accessories like sunglasses, scarves, and socks.
+This is the last season of MAP so be sure to go buy a bunch and help out her beautiful friends who are handling all the operations of the shop.

 Clove and Creek - A great selection of clothes, small gifts, coffee table books, gardening supplies, and home goods.